Live streaming while gaming has become a trend over the past few years.

 Despite all its great features, however, the Elgato Facecam does not come with a built-in mic.
 But this shouldn’t be a problem for streamers who are also in the market for an external mic.

 4. Logitech C922

 This is a no-fuss gaming camera that gets the job done.

-A successor of the well-loved 2015 Logitech C920 webcam, the C922 is also a beginner camera.
+A successor of the well-loved 2015 No products found. webcam, the C922 is also a beginner camera.
 It’s a mid-priced webcam for game streaming that provides two streaming quality options: Full HD at 30 FPS or 720p at 60 FPS.

 Another thing that makes the C922 different from its predecessor is that it has a feature called Personify Chromacam, which can easily remove backgrounds without additional applications.
 Plus, it’s remarkable at low-light settings, providing you with good quality images even when your room is dimly lit.